hngi/Team-Go/Readme.md

 - Sorted the aforementioned list of tuples based on the similarity scores; that is, the second element.
 - Got the top 10 elements of this list.
 Ignore the first element as it refers to self (the post most similar to a particular post is the  post itself).
 - Returned the titles corresponding to the indices of the top elements.
-- Model can be tested on colab by parsing an argument to the get recommmendations function.
-Since model was trained on data, arguments should be any of the title topics in the metadata csv file (merged file)
+# Article_prediction command line testing

+- Clone the repo
+- CD to the clone repo
+- Open command line from the directory
+- Call the get_recommendations function by typing python get_recommendations() 'title of post to search for'

 # Data Used
 - Data used were extracted in csv format from the sql database provided using Xampp
 - Data were then loaded and read using pandas
-Below is the link to the extracted data https://www.dropbox.com/sh/0zmpvv3d7f525i5/AAAz96dXMfu2jr2Nfd_ia4uma?dl=0
+- Below is the link to the extracted data https://www.dropbox.com/sh/0zmpvv3d7f525i5/AAAz96dXMfu2jr2Nfd_ia4uma?dl=0